 The reading list is made available on Brightspace.

 There are a maximum of 15 available places.
+Scholarships to cover the corsts of the excursion are only available for students of Leiden University.
 Students are advised to join the information session about this course in October during the programme of the Minor Sustainable Development.
 Here, you will be informed of the registration procedure, and the draft programme and practical matters of the course.
 In order to have an interdisciplinary group of motivated students participate in this course, a selection will be made of students who register for this course on the basis of their motivation letter and their major studies disciplines.
 The results of the selection will be announced mid-October.

 Coordinator: Dr. E.F.
 Strange and Prof.dr.ir.
 P.M. van Bodegom